taniaamalik/Clustering-the-countries-for-Help-International/README.md

 # Clustering the countries for Help International
-Clustering the countries for Help International using K-Means Method with Python.
+Clustering the countries for Help International using K-Means Method in Python.

 1. Business Understanding:
   - Background and Problems